 Early Stage HR Positive Breast Cancer

-It’s time to focus the microscope on hormone receptor-positive breast cancer.
+It’s time to focus on hormone receptor-positive breast cancer.
 Specifically, we’re looking at early stages, where cancer has spread in breast tissue and/or to the lymph nodes under the armpit (axillary lymph nodes).
 Next weeks’ focus will all be on advanced stages, so stay tuned!

 Around 75% 1,2,3 of breast cancers are thought to be influenced by oestrogen and progesterone.
 They are both hormones that travel in the blood to tell other parts of the body how to function.
 In women, oestrogen and progesterone are the vital sex hormones that regulate menstrual cycles and play an important role in pregnancy.